An umbrella term, 'health insurance' has many components that you can chop and change to suit your needs.

 What happens if you cancel?

-To quickly and significantly lower your health insurance premium, you could cancel your Extras insurance and just
+To lower your health insurance premium, you could cancel your Extras insurance and just keep Hospital insurance.

 As the name suggests, Ambulance insurance helps cover the cost of ambulance transport.